clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 It has been decided that additionally to the **geographic component** of the analysis (based on the geographic delimitations of the community areas) a **temporal component** would be taken into account.
 Indeed, the field of restoration is known to be in a constant evolution : each year, many establishments are opening while other are closing or changing of owner - especially in big cities.
 This is why the different calculations and comparisons has been done by year.
 Also, the main research question (*where to eat* safely *in Chicago*) has been given based on the latest data, considering that it would be the most useful.

 It has also been decided to distribute the facility types into **facility groups** that fall into two main categories :
-- The *private* establishments, where it is possible to eat a main course (for example, the places where you can only eat an ice cream    were deleted of our list).
+- The *private* establishments, where it is possible to eat a main course (for example, the places where you can only eat an ice cream    were deleted of our list)
-- The *public* establishments like school cafeterias and hospitals.
+- The *public* establishments like school cafeterias and hospitals

-More about the exact distribution of those facility groups will be explained later.
+More about the exact distribution of those `Facility Groups` will be explained later.

 Some other research questions were added to the project :
-- About the **hygiene score** :
+- About the `HygieneScores` :
-  - Are they significant differences of hygiene scores between the community areas ?
+  - Are they significant differences of Hygiene Scores between the community areas ?
   - How is the evolution over time ?
   - Which group of facilities has better hygiene score ?
-  - Are they significant differences of hygiene scores between the *private* and the *public* establishments ?
+  - Are they significant differences of Hygiene scores between the *private* and the *public* establishments ?

-- About the **management** of food establishments :
+- About the *management* of food establishments :
   - Is there a relation between the number of establishments that an owner has and the hygiene scores obtained ?
-  - Is there a relation between a  specific owner and the hygiene score of his establishments ?

-### Limits

-An important point is to pay attention to the *number of inspected establishments* compared to *the total number of establishments*.
-It is certain than the variations of this ratio between the community areas has an impact on the results.
-An explanation of the variations should be purposed.
-In order to give a complete answer to the main research question, the uninspected establishments have to be taken into account.

 # Preprocessing